What is Noise-Induced Hearing Loss?

 - Make a list of noises in the workplace that can cause ear damage

-- Ensure earplugs and protective devices like mufflers are available for employees when they perform in environments with loud noises.
+- Ensure PPE such as earplugs and protective devices like mufflers are available for employees when they perform in environments with loud noises.

 - Guide workers to move away from loud noises